StarPlayrX/bigmac/README.md

-🍔 BigMac Mac Pro pre install and post install patcher by Todd Bruss
+🍔 BigMac Mac Pro pre install and post install patcher by StarPlayrX

 Currently only clean installs are supported to an erased Mac OS Extended (Journaled) disk.